jagermi3ster/The-Pentagon/_posts/2022-08-28-Economics Blog.md

 layout: post
 description: A notebook on what I learned in econ this week.
 categories: [markdown]
-title: An Example Markdown Post
+title: What I learned in Economics this week
 ---
 # What I learned in Economics this week 8/21-8/26